staticdeploy/staticdeploy/website/docs/getting-started-overview.md

 title: Overview
 ---

-StaticDeploy is an open-source platform for deploying and configuring static web applications and websites.
-We can think about it as a Kubernetes for static content.
+StaticDeploy is an open-source platform for deploying static web applications and websites.
+You can think of it as a Kubernetes for static content.

 StaticDeploy was created with two objectives in mind:

-- make it easy to configure a static app at runtime, as opposed to injecting the configuration into its static build
+- make it easy to configure a static app at **runtime**, as opposed to injecting the configuration into it at **build time**

 - make it easy to deploy multiple "versions" of a static app, specifically a version for each branch / pull request, so that frontend developers can show